 Skip to main content

-jsonl-algebra (command: ja) is a production-grade implementation of relational algebra for JSONL data.
-It’s the full-featured, battle-tested realization of dotsuite’s dotrelate component—bringing SQL-like operations to the command line with first-class support for nested JSON structures.
+jsonl-algebra (command: ja) is a command-line implementation of relational algebra for JSONL data.
+It’s the production version of dotsuite’s dotrelate component: SQL-like operations on the command line with first-class support for nested JSON structures.

 The Relationship to Dotsuite